sholtodouglas/sholtodouglas.github.io/_posts/2021-01-29-Learning from Play.md

 {% include image.html url="/images/play/screenshot_ims.png" description="The results of a $ \beta $ sweep.
 TFRC shortened this to a 3 day affair. " %}

 When deployed, over-regularised models perform noticeably worse - they do not handle the multimodality of the behaviour space as well.
-This is the commonly seen 'blurry' faces problem from older VAE architectures on images, they simply output mean values which does 'pretty well' on a loss graph, but poorly as an output.
+This is the commonly seen 'blurry' faces problem from older VAE architectures on images, they simply output mean values which do fine on a loss graph, but poorly as an output.

+To quantify this, we defined a couple of standard tasks and measured the success rate of each model.
+Success is defined by placing the object within 5cm and 30 degrees of it's goal position and orientation, or when the switch is flipped in the case of the dial and button.
+This is a reasonably restrictive goal - and fails to account for behvaiour which is mostly correct.
+E.g. if it stands up the block on the wrong part of the table then it fails.
+However - it suffices as a relative comparison. **Its worth noting that these success rates hide greater variation - the over regularised model (B0.0003) displays classic symptoms of being unable to handle multimodality** - without fail it tries to interact with the block on its path to the goal, which reveals a further dataset bias towards playing with the block over other objects.
+This is why the overregularised model fails catastrophically at button pressing - which is a relatively infrequent task in the dataset, but one which models with a disentangled representation have a 100% success rate at.

-Evaluating training runs is therefore a mix of ensuring the action reconstruction loss converges to the best observed values - while using low enough $ \beta $ values that the latent space is maximally distinct.
-The pattern of 'reconstruction loss from plans' should follow that of the regularisation loss - worse then better as the space becomes informative - then plannable.
+**Evaluating training runs is therefore a mix of ensuring the action reconstruction loss converges to the best observed values - while using low enough $ \beta $ values that the latent space is maximally distinct**.
+The pattern of 'reconstruction loss from plans' should follow that of the regularisation loss, worse intitally, then better as the space becomes informative - then plannable.
 One of the best ways to diagnose overregularisation is to label a set of trajectories with descriptions and plot their arrangement in latent space over the course of training.
 The latent space should become distinct quite early - and stay that way.

-{% include image.html url="/images/play/success_rate.png" description="A probabilistic actor allows for a much more expressive latent plan space - potentially because it assumes the burden of low level multimodality onto itself. " %}
+Ultimately, a the probabilistic and deterministic actor perform similarly - but the latent space of a similar probabilistic actor is signficiantly more expressive, perhaps because it captures the low level multimodality itself.

+{% include image.html url="/images/play/success_rate.png" description="The sweet spot for regularisation does not directly follow from reconstruction loss.
+The over regularised model (B0.0003) which has the best overall MAE reconstruction error performs worse than the optimally regularised model (B0.00003 or Probabilistic B0.02).
+There is little difference between a well regularised probabilistic and deterministic actor." %}

 ![alt-text-1](https://sholtodouglas.github.io/images/play/adversarial2.gif "side by side comparison")